-With the progressing course of infection concerning COVID-19, all members of the TU Bergakademie Freiberg as well as guests are asked to enter the buildings of our university with immediate effect only with a mouth-nose cover (everyday mask).
-In all rooms (teaching rooms, offices, etc.) and general circulation areas (such as corridors, foyers, sanitary facilities, copy rooms, elevators) the mouth-nose cover must be worn.
+Due to the spreading of COVID-19 in the region all members of the TU Bergakademie Freiberg as well as guests are only allowed to enter and stay at the buildings of the university with a surgical mask.
+In all rooms (teaching rooms, offices, etc.) and general circulation areas (such as corridors, foyers, sanitary facilities, copy rooms, elevators) the mask must be worn.

 - Teachers in lectures, seminars, etc., who ensure a minimum distance of 3 m or wear an appropriate face mask with visor.